 The senior exercise is designed to provide majors with the opportunity to explore central themes in sociology and articulate their general understanding of the discipline.

 No later than September 30 senior majors will propose a short list of possible topics for sociology faculty forums.
 These forums will address broad issues regarding the character of the discipline that are of interest to majors.
-Faculty will review these topics and select two for presentation in the fall semester.
+Faculty will review these topics and select two for panel discussion in the fall semester.
 Seniors will be expected to attend these events, but they will be open to all department majors.

 Students must attend both faculty forums to successfully complete the senior exercise.
 The forums constitute a portion of the exercise as a comprehensive examination—not a class session—and as such must be completed to pass.